Sheshiyer/heyzack-launchboom-wiki-v0.2/data-sources/02_Campaign_Core/detailed-product-descriptions.md

 ## Individual Product Experiences

-### 1. Battery Video Doorbell (IPB192)
+### 1. Video Door Bell (SC162-WCD3)

 **Experience: "Never Miss a Moment, Always Feel Secure"**

 **What This Means for Your Life:**
 Imagine never again rushing to the door wondering who's there, or missing important deliveries while you're away.
-This intelligent doorbell becomes your home's welcoming ambassador and security guardian, giving you complete control over your entrance experience.
+This intelligent 2K doorbell becomes your home's welcoming ambassador and security guardian, with AI-powered detection that distinguishes between humans, packages, and general motion.

 **Daily Life Transformations:**

-- **Morning Confidence**: Leave for work knowing you'll see and speak to anyone who visits
+- **Morning Confidence**: Leave for work knowing AI will alert you to human visitors and package deliveries
-- **Package Peace**: Receive deliveries with confidence, even when traveling
+- **Package Intelligence**: Receive smart notifications specifically for package deliveries
-- **Family Safety**: Your children can see who's at the door before opening it
+- **Family Safety**: Your children can see crystal-clear 2K video of who's at the door
-- **Social Grace**: Greet guests warmly even when you're upstairs or in the backyard
+- **Social Grace**: Greet guests warmly with two-way audio even when you're upstairs or traveling
-- **Security Assurance**: Sleep soundly knowing your entrance is monitored 24/7
+- **Security Assurance**: Sleep soundly with AI-powered human detection and cloud storage

 **Emotional Benefits:**
-- **Control**: You decide who enters your family's space
+- **Control**: You decide who enters your family's space with intelligent detection
-- **Connection**: Stay connected to your home from anywhere
+- **Connection**: Stay connected to your home from anywhere with 2K clarity
 - **Confidence**: Clear video means no uncertainty about visitors
 - **Convenience**: No more interrupted dinners or missed deliveries